mortenskoett/dotf-go/README.md

 		- Add ability to show help specifically for each commands by suffixing --help | -h | help
 		- Add ability to give flags specific to each command

-- [ ] Add ability for different distros to share some dotfile and each update it.

 - [ ] Add ability to install dotfiles, i.e. create symlinks for specific files in the dotfiles repo to that same location in user space. (logic from dotf-move can be used here)
-	- Add ability to symlinks inside separate distro dotfiles pointing to a shared dotfiles directory.
-Apparently it is possible to add symlinks to Github which makes this feature possible.
+	- Handle shared dotfiles in a smart way.

 - [ ] Move functionality from the dotf.sh script into the go code base.
 	- Create tests
 	- Implement features

 - [ ] Create new dotfile by moving a file or directory into the dotfiles dir and replace the file with a symbolic link pointing back to the dotfiles location.

 - [ ] Add ability to change the location of a dotfile in user space and have symlinks and actual file location in the dotfiles dir updated, e.g. `dotf move <current_symlink_location> <new_symlink_location>`

 - [ ] A CLI UI should be implemented to give an overview of the status of both dotfiles and user space w. functionality:
 	- [ ] Get overview of dotfiles / user space